 Tavor Baharav

-Brief BioI am a second year postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute, working with Rafael Irizarry.
-My recent work has focused on developing computationally efficient and statistically valid methods for analyzing raw sequencing data without a reference genome.
-I'm currently working on some algorithmic challenges in TCR repertoire analysis.
-I have also worked on adaptive algorithms for data science problems using multi-armed bandits.
-My research borrows tools from optimization, information theory, and probability theory to design practically efficient and theoretically grounded algorithms.
-More broadly, I am interested in data-adaptive algorithms, machine learning, multi-armed bandits, and their applications in computational genomics problems, particularly in the design and analysis of algorithms for analyzing high throughput sequencing data.
-Feel free to reach out if any of these topics interest you, I'm always happy to chat!
+Brief BioI am a third-year postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute, working with Professor Rafael Irizarry.
+I am on the 2025-26 academic job market; please reach out if you think my work would be a good fit for your department!
+My research develops machine learning methods that co-design the full data science pipeline — from data collection through measurement system design to statistical inference — rather than optimizing these stages in isolation.
+Through first-principles probabilistic modeling, I develop algorithms that achieve both rigorous theoretical guarantees and practical computational efficiency by adapting to problem structure: learning which data to collect, how to allocate computation, and how to account for upstream design choices in downstream inference.
+This approach spans diverse applications: online learning, adaptive randomized algorithms for accelerating data-science tasks like clustering (leveraging techniques from multi-armed bandits), and reference-free genomic inference.
+I am currently applying these methods to problems in computational genomics, where I work on fundamental theoretical questions in data integration, and practical applications in T-cell repertoire analysis through close collaboration with experimental biologists and clinical researchers (immunology).
+Feel free to reach out if any of these topics interest you; I'm always happy to chat!
 In 2023 I completed my Ph.D. in Electrical Engineering at Stanford University, where I worked with David Tse and Julia Salzman.
 At Stanford, I was gratefully supported by the NSF Graduate Research Fellowship and the Stanford Graduate Fellowship (SGF).
-Previously, I graduated from UC Berkeley, where I was fortunate to have the opportunity to work with Kannan Ramchandran on coding theory and its applications to distributed computing.
+Previously, I completed my undergraduate studies in EECS at UC Berkeley, where I was fortunate to have the opportunity to work with Kannan Ramchandran on coding theory and its applications to distributed computing.
 ContactEmail: “last name” at broadinstitute dot org |